panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 ![Event Loop](./images/Selection_025.png)

-D) Now here's the interesting part: the event loop priorities dequeueing jobs over tasks.
+D) Now's the interesting part: the event loop priorities dequeueing jobs over tasks.
 The event loop dequeues the promise callback `resolve()` from the job queue and puts it into the call stack.
-The call stack executes the promise callback ``resolve()``:
+Then the call stack executes the promise callback `resolve()`:

 ```javascript{6}
 setTimeout(function timeout() {